 #3 - Fundamentals of Futures Market, Donna Kline (2001)

-Donna Kline is a financial news report with Bloomberg TV and served as a market analyst for "The Floor Report" broadcasting live from the Chicago Board of Trade and also made frequent appearances on CNBC's Squawk Box.
-Kline also presented many futures and options workshop seminars in the U.S.
+Donna Kline is a financial news reporter with Bloomberg TV and served as a market analyst for "The Floor Report".
+She was a frequent guest on CNBC's Squawk Box.

 Amazon Ratings: 4.3/5 (13 Reviews)